 To notify on microbiological or serological confirmation of rubella or congenital rubella syndrome, by usual means.

-IgM is produced early after vaccination, reaching a peak at one month and lasting approximately one month more, but may persist for longer at low levels.
-In acute infection, IgM usually becomes detectable shortly after the rash onset, peaks approximately seven days after rash onset and remains detectable for 4-12 weeks).
+IgM is produced early after vaccination, reaching a peak at 1 month and lasting approximately 1 month more, but may persist for longer at low levels.
+In acute infection, IgM usually becomes detectable shortly after the rash onset, peaks approximately 7 days after rash onset and remains detectable for 4–12 weeks.